Cool Stuff to Do in Ocean City Maryland All Year Round

 East Coast Commercial Fisherman and Aquaculture Trade Expo on the last week in January at the 40th Street Convention Hall.

 Seaside Boat Show an indoor event at 4001 Coastal Highway from February 14 - 16, 2020.

 Fishing things start to cool off in winter but you may catch some big stripers (Rockfish).
 The mackerel run offshore begins sometime in March.

 Bird Watching - Winter is a great time for checking out birds in Ocean City.
 Besides the ducks that winter in the area, you may see an occasional pelagic (those birds that spend most of their time out at sea) such as Razorbills, Murres, and Skua.
 Gannets are a common sight as they fly over the ocean.
 Some charter boats offer winter birding trips out to sea where you may see Shearwater, Wilson's Storm-Petrel, Dovekies, Black-legged Kittiwake and Atlantic Puffin.

 After being cooped up all winter, there is nothing like the fresh air and sunshine at Ocean City.
 Property owners are out sprucing up their buildings and there is a general buzz of excitement.
 The beach is relatively empty but often warm enough to spend a pleasant day walking or relaxing.

-Ocean City Air Show on June 11 - 12, 2016.
-A free air show that can be seen all along the entire length of the Boardwalk featuring military jet demonstrations, sky divers, formation flying teams, celebrity pilots, and Coast Guard demonstrations.
+Ocean City Air Show on June 13 - 14, 2020.
+A free air show that can be seen along the entire length of the Boardwalk featuring military jet demonstrations, sky divers, formation flying teams, celebrity pilots, and Coast Guard demonstrations